n-deleforge/tower/README.md

 ## How does it work ?

 Everything is stored localy on your device.
-The application is written in pure JavaScript.
+The application is written in pure JavaScript so no depencies are needed, except a modern browser.